About the Scholarship

 All scholarship applicants will be evaluated based on their responses to these prompts.
 Statements of need must be no more than 300 words; personal essays must be no more than 500 words.
 Both must be submitted in English.

-You must have your application to study with ISEP submitted by September 15, 2019.
-Your ISEP Community Scholarship application is due by September 22, 2019.
+- You must have your application to study with ISEP submitted by February 15, 2020.

 Who to contact: